toschief/Dell-Latitude-7400-Hackintosh/README.md

 ## Updating

 - Just do this with the new EFI: [Grabbing Opencore off the USB](https://dortania.github.io/OpenCore-Post-Install/universal/oc2hdd.html#grabbing-opencore-off-the-usb)
-- If your upgrading to new macOS version replace EFI before you reboot!
+- If you upgrade to new macOS Version replace EFI before you reboot!

 ## Editing the EFI
 - Use [Opencore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/) or other sites